Abe Lincoln in Illinois (play): Act III

 Scene 9 opens with Lincoln and his rival senatorial candidate Stephen A. Douglas making opposing speeches on slavery in an Illinois town during the 1858 campaign for the U.S. Senate.

 Jumping to 1860 in Scene 10, Lincoln and Mary sit in the parlor of their house with their boys, awaiting the arrival of senior politicians intent on sounding him out for the Republican Party's presidential nomination.
 Mary is angered by her eldest son's habit of smoking in the house and Lincoln's failure to tell her about the politicians' visit, though she recognizes the burden of her growing irritability, which prefigures her eventual insanity.
 The visitors conclude that in his "curious, primitive way," Lincoln could be a winning presidential candidate.

 The 1860 presidential election is the focus of Scene 11, in which Lincoln and Mary await the election results.
 By now they are quarreling openly.
 She tells him that even if he wins, "it's ruined, for me.
 It's too late."
 Lincoln does win but regrets having had to fight "the dirtiest campaign in the history of corrupt politics."
 As he leaves home with a Secret Service escort, he feels the full weight of his responsibilities.

 The play concludes in Scene 12 with Lincoln preparing to depart from Springfield's railroad station (the present Lincoln Depot) and go to Washington, D.C. for his inauguration.
 His Secret Service bodyguards worry about protecting him in the face of the many death threats he has received even before taking office.
 Lincoln appears before a crowd and gives a farewell address.
 As the train pulls out, the crowd sings (anachronistically), "His soul goes marching on."

 Adaptations

 The play was adapted into a film, also called Abe Lincoln in Illinois, which was released in 1940 and was directed by John Cromwell.
 When Sherwood agreed to sell the film rights, he added a condition that Massey was to be given the starring role.
 After receiving an Oscar nomination for the film, Massey went on to portray Lincoln twice more in films and in two television adaptations, leading him to complain jokingly that he was "the only actor ever typecast as a president."

 There were six television adaptations in all, in 1945, 1950, 1951, 1957, 1963 and 1964.
 Massey reprised his stage role in the 1950 and 1951 adaptations.
 The 1964 production in the Hallmark Hall of Fame series featured Jason Robards in the title role, and Kate Reid as Mary Todd.

+There was an adaptation of the play for Australian radio in 1946 starring Peter Finch as Lincoln.